CHendrick00/sp-nnlc-docker/README.md

   `/var/lib/docker/volumes/sp-nnlc-docker_data/_data`

 **Notes**:
-- The data volume is located under /var/lib/docker/volumes/sp-nnlc-docker_data, but is only accessible to the root user.
-To access the files, switch to root with `sudo su` or set permissions for your user.
+- The data volume is located under /var/lib/docker/volumes/sp-nnlc-docker_data, but parts of the path may only be accessible to the root user and not visible with `ls`.
+The contents can still be accessed from a rootless user with `cd /var/lib/docker/volumes/sp-nnlc-docker_data/_data`.
-- Bind mounts are an alternative to the above, but have not been tested and may require some work to get host permissions on the mount directory correct.
+- Bind mounts are an alternative to the above, but have not been tested and may require some work to get host permissions on the mount directory correct. `chown -R 1234:1234 /HOST/PATH` may be all that's required, but only try this if you know what you're doing.

 ### Others
 - Other host operating systems are untested and may or may not work out-of-box.